OctopusDeploy/blog/blog/2020-10/choco-laptop-install/index.md

 ---
-title: Configure team member's machines with Chocolatey, PowerShell, and Octopus Runbooks
+title: Configure team member’s machines with Chocolatey, PowerShell, and Octopus Runbooks
-description: This blog post, shows you how to automate your development machine setup with Chocolatey, PowerShell, and Octopus Runbooks
+description: This blog post shows you how to automate your development machine setup with Chocolatey, PowerShell, and Octopus Runbooks
 author: derek.campbell@octopus.com
 visibility: public
 published: 2020-10-10